This website is an offer of PAIR Finance GmbH, Berlin, (hereinafter: “PAIR Finance” or “we”, “us”, etc.).

 If the respective legal requirements are met, every data subject within the meaning of the GDPR has the following rights:

-In order to assert the rights described here, you can contact us at any time and not bound to any specific form at the contact details mentioned in section I. or section II. above.
+In order to assert the rights described here, you can contact us at any time and not bound to any specific form at the contact details mentioned in A. above.

 Finally, as a data subject, you have the right to lodge a complaint with a data protection supervisory authority, in particular in the Member State of your residence, workplace or the place of the alleged infringement, if you believe that the processing of your personal data violates the GDPR.